ibm-cloud-architecture/refarch-asset-analytics/docs/cassandra.md

 Vnode reduces the size of SSTables which can improve read performance.
 Cassandra best practices set the number of tokens per Cassandra node to 256.

 #### Using our configurations
-Then use the yaml config files under `deployment/cassandra` folder to configure a Service to expose Cassandra externally, create static persistence volume and statefulSet to deploy Cassandra image.
+You can reuse the yaml config files under `deployment/cassandra` folder to configure a Service to expose Cassandra externally, create static persistence volumes, and statefulSet to deploy Cassandra image.

 We also recommend to be familiar with [this kubernetes tutorial on how to deploy Cassandra with Stateful Sets](https://kubernetes.io/docs/tutorials/stateful-application/cassandra/).